GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_map_examples.md

 ::::

-3. Style the layers
-    - Style the administrative boundaries with a transparent fill and choose an appropriate `Stroke color` and `Stroke width` to ensure they are clearly visible without obscuring underlying map content..
+3. Style the administrative boundaries with a transparent fill and choose an appropriate `Stroke color` and `Stroke width` to ensure they are clearly visible without obscuring underlying map content.

 ::::{dropdown} Styling administrative boundaries